luz-ojeda/luz-ojeda.github.io/_i18n/en/_posts/2024-04-12-file-upload-svelte.md

 </form>
 ```

 Something important to note is the value of the `enctype` attribute on the `form` element.
-It is necessary because if you use [`use:enhance`](https://kit.svelte.dev/docs/form-actions#progressive-enhancement){:target="_blank"} as described in this [issue](https://github.com/ sveltejs/kit/issues9819){:target="_blank"}.
-If not, when you press the submit button, this console error occurs and the POST action is not executed:
+It is necessary if you use [`use:enhance`](https://kit.svelte.dev/docs/form-actions#progressive-enhancement){:target="_blank"} as described in this [issue](https://github.com/ sveltejs/kit/issues9819){:target="_blank"}.
+If the enctype is no set, when you press the submit button, this console error occurs and the POST action is not executed:

 ![alt text](/assets/images/svelte_file_upload/enctype_error.png)